J-1 Exchange Visitor Information

 Request Form Procedures

 The USG’s J-1 program is administered by the University System Office of International Education.
-The International Education is authorized to issue Form DS-2019 to persons who are to engage in USG’s J-1 program in the following categories:
+The Office of International Education is authorized to issue Form DS-2019 to persons who are to engage in USG’s J-1 program in the following categories:

 - RESEARCH SCHOLAR: A person who is engaging in a research program at the USG for the purpose of undertaking or participating in research or demonstrating and sharing specialized knowledge or skills (5-year program limit).